Guide

 When to send a pro forma invoice

-How to create a pro forma invoice?
+How to create a pro forma invoice

-Frequently asked questions about pro forma invoices
+FAQs on pro forma invoices

 Is a pro forma invoice legally binding?

-Can a pro forma invoice be canceled?
+Can a pro forma invoice be cancelled?

 Can you turn pro forma invoices into commercial invoices?